BuildForSDG/Team-199/README.md

 Want to find out What3Words constitute your address or a favourite meeting spot?
 _Add demo to get a user's What3Words from address_

-## How we can use the tech to find out 'where you are'
+# How we can use the tech to find out 'where you are'

 * Demo - Emergency services
 * Other possible applications
   * Tourism spots
   * Delivery/logistics

-## Who we are

-We are a group of developers that entered Facebook Developer Circles and Andela's challenge called *[Build for Sustainable Development Goals](https://buildforsdg.andela.com/)* or #BuildForSDG for short.
-For the innovation phase, we were grouped together as Team-199 and come up with a solution to address social issues.

-_List GitHub profiles of team members_